 The Seminary offers standard Master of Divinity and Master of Arts in Christian Education classes on some campus in a night school format.
-Night courses are offered on Monday, Tuesday, and Thursday nights during regular semesters.
+Night courses are offered on Monday, Tuesday, Thursday, and Friday nights during regular semesters.
 Night class students are able to complete most of the courses toward their degree programs over several years.
-The other courses are available in other formats such as academic workshops and Saturday classes.
+Other courses are available in various formats, such as academic workshops, Saturday classes, and Internet courses.